 We use a multidisciplinary approach to:

-Australians with disabilities face widespread disadvantage and discrimination, yet there is no national system to monitor and report the nature and extent of disadvantage and discrimination over time.
+Australians with disability face widespread disadvantage and discrimination, yet there is no national system to monitor and report the nature and extent of disadvantage and discrimination over time.

-The Disability and Inequity stream develops ways of monitoring discrimination and disadvantage experienced by people with disabilities and reports on the resultant personal, social and economic costs.
+The Disability and Inequity stream develops ways of monitoring discrimination and disadvantage experienced by people with disability and reports on the resultant personal, social and economic costs.

 The number of people from culturally and linguistically diverse (CALD) backgrounds has reached half of the Australian population.* Some of these people live with disabilities similar to their Australian-born neighbours.